“Some folks see things as they are and ask, why? I dream things that never were and ask, why not?” –George Bernard Shaw (paraphrased)

 "On his debut album as a leader (Excalibur, The Steve Wiest Big Band), he demonstrates his mastery of his instrument as well as his virtuosity and expansive imagination as a composer and arranger.
 Although the writing is sophisticated, it's always tuneful and inviting."-Jazz Times

-"I wholeheartedly recommend to The Dover Stone to anyone whose interest is piqued.
+"I wholeheartedly recommend The Dover Stone to anyone whose interest is piqued.
 The book is impossible to classify, a testament to Wiest’s imagination and creativity.
 Science-fiction fans are a natural audience, but the appeal of The Dover Stone transcends genre.
 Jazz fans will adore the allusions to the greats.
 Groovy pop culture references abound.
 Everyone who reads the book will want a copy of the book’s musical companion.
 I had a thrill reading it, and greatly look forward to Wiest’s next adventure!"

 Review on Amazon: Stephanie L. Carta